 New York Selects BioTrack as the State's Cannabis Track and Trace System

-/EIN News/ -- NEWTOWN, PA, Dec.
-20, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – Forian Inc. (NASDAQ: FORA), a provider of technology, analytics and data science driven solutions for the healthcare and cannabis industries, today announced that New York has selected BioTrack as the track and trace system for the New York Office of Cannabis Management’s Cannabis Seed to Sale Tracking System.
+NEWTOWN, PA, Dec.
+20, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – Forian Inc. FORA, a provider of technology, analytics and data science driven solutions for the healthcare and cannabis industries, today announced that New York has selected BioTrack as the track and trace system for the New York Office of Cannabis Management's Cannabis Seed to Sale Tracking System.

 The BioTrack software, commonly referred to as traceability or seed-to-sale, will track cannabis from when it is first planted as a seed to the point of sale to the consumer.
 New York's Office of Cannabis Management plans to use the BioTrack seed to sale traceability system to monitor the movement of cannabis products in the state's new adult-use cannabis market and continue monitoring in the state's medical cannabis market, while providing a real-time inventory of cannabis products available and sold in the state and preventing unlawful diversion of products.